negativetwelve/ed140ac-reflection-project/readme.md

 # Education 140AC Reflection Project

+### To setup everything

+    bundle install

 ### To start the server

-    python -m SimpleHTTPServer
+    rackup

-Go to localhost:8000 on your computer.
+Go to localhost:9292 on your computer.